Joe Sharkey

-Joe Sharkey (born October 15, 1946) is an American author and former columnist for The New York Times.
-His columns focused mostly on business travel, while his non-fiction books focus on criminality.
-Sharkey also co-authored a novel.
-He has been the Assistant National Editor for The Wall Street Journal, the City Editor for the Albany Times-Union, and a columnist for The Philadelphia Inquirer.
-Formerly residing in the New York area, he and his wife live in Tucson, Arizona.
+Joseph Michael Sharkey (October 15, 1946 – November 6, 2023) was an American author and columnist.
+His columns focused mostly on business travel, while his non-fiction books focused on criminality; he also co-authored a novel.
+He wrote for The New York Times from 1996 to 2015.
+Before then, he was an Assistant National Editor for The Wall Street Journal, the City Editor for the Albany Times-Union, and a columnist for The Philadelphia Inquirer.